guilhermelawless/randgen_omni_dataset/README.md

 After recording to a rosbag file, you can use [pfuclt\_omni\_dataset](https://github.com/guilhermelawless/pfuclt_omni_dataset) to try localization and target tracking.

-To accomplish this, when the executing the create\_launch\_file script, it will generate a file in your the pfuclt package launch folder to work with it.
+To accomplish this, when executing the create\_launch\_file script, it will generate a file in your the pfuclt package launch folder to work with it.
 By default, it will be named new.launch, so you can execute it with: `roslaunch pfuclt_omni_dataset new.launch`

+The dataset generation is very CPU intensive for a higher number of robots, therefore it is advised to use the create\_launch\_record script and appropriate optional parameters to generate a rosbag of the whole dataset.
+The generated launch file will automatically record the dataset.
+The generated launch file for PF-UCLT will automatically launch the rosbag player when it is used.

-Please edit this file first, or use the path argument to specify the location of a omni_simulated.bag file.
-Also, if you need, use the rate argument to set different rosbag playing rates.
+If necessary when performing PF-UCLT, use the rate argument of the launch file to set different rosbag playing rates.

 Use the rviz config file pfuclt\_omni\_dataset/config/omni_sim.rviz to visualize the algorithm in rviz. **Important**: you need to execute rviz only after setting the /use_sim_time parameter to true, which is done by calling the launch file above.